langchain-ai/langchain/templates/neo4j-generation/README.md

 This package is flexible and allows users to guide the extraction process by specifying a list of node labels and relationship types.

+For more details on the functionality and capabilities of this package, please refer to [this blog post](https://blog.langchain.dev/constructing-knowledge-graphs-from-text-using-openai-functions/).

 ## Environment Setup

 You need to set the following environment variables: